Arroyo has three RBIs in return, Red Sox beat Guardians 6-3 - NewsBreak

 FAN FROM AFAR

-Red Sox manager Alex Cora took note when Guardians 3B José Ramírez signed a team-friendly, seven-year, $141 million contract in April.
-"You've got to respect that," Cora said.
-"He wanted to stay in Cleveland -- and he did."
+Cora took note when Ramírez signed a team-friendly, seven-year, $141 million contract in April.
+“You’ve got to respect that,” Cora said.
+“He wanted to stay in Cleveland -- and he did.”
 Ramírez is on pace to become the first player with 100 extra-base hits in a season since 2001.
-"I enjoy watching him play and I love the way he goes about it," Cora said.
+“I enjoy watching him play and I love the way he goes about it,” Cora said.

 TRAINER’S ROOM